How to Write SOAP Notes in Physical Therapy: SOAP Note Meaning, Tips and Examples

 • Benefits: Enhances data security, accessibility, and streamlined workflows.

-• Benefits: Adapts SOAP notes for virtual sessions, maintaining documentation standards for remote care.
+• Benefits: Adapt SOAP notes for virtual sessions, maintaining documentation standards for remote care.

 • Example: SPRY PT's telehealth integration supports seamless documentation across virtual and in-person sessions.